corbosiny/StreetFighterAI/README.md

 ## Json Files

-There are three jason files that the gym environment reads in order to setup the high level "rules" of the emulation.
+There are three json files that the gym environment reads in order to setup the high level "rules" of the emulation.
 These files are metadata.json, data.json, and scenario.json.

 ### Metadata.json